 Are ‘tricky’ words and high-frequency words the same?

-High frequency words are simple common words.
-Words like ‘had’ or ‘the’.
-They are essential words as they are needed to make up even the simplest of sentences and the beginner reader will soon come across them when learning to read.
-Schools use lists of high-frequency words.
-They are lists of the first 100 most common words then the next 100 most common words after that etc.
+High-frequency words are simple, common words, like ‘is’ or ‘the’.
+They are essential words as they are needed to make up even the simplest of sentences, and the beginner reader will soon come across them.
+Schools use lists of high-frequency words: lists of the first 100 most-common words, and then the next 100 most-common words after that, etc.

-Some of these words are decodable – which means that you could read them once you have learned the sounds of the letters of the alphabet.
-Take ‘big’ for example.
-A child learning to read would soon be able to decode that word.
+Some of these words are easily decodable: they can be read once the principle or most-common sounds of letters have been learned.
+A child learning to read would soon be able to decode the word ‘big’, for example.

 Comments